Creosote: Wood-tar creosote

 Because wood-tar creosote is used for its guaiacol and creosol content, it is generally derived from beechwood rather than other woods, since it distills with a higher proportion of those chemicals to other phenolics.
 The creosote can be obtained by distilling the wood tar and treating the fraction heavier than water with a sodium hydroxide solution.
-The alkaline solution is then separated from the insoluble oily layer, boiled in contact with air to reduce impurities, and decomposed by diluted sulphuric acid.
+The alkaline solution is then separated from the insoluble oily layer, boiled in contact with air to reduce impurities, and decomposed by diluted sulfuric acid.
 This produces a crude creosote, which is purified by re-solution in alkali, re-precipitation with acid, then redistilled with the fraction passing over between 200° and 225° constituting the purified creosote.

 When ferric chloride is added to a dilute solution, it will turn green: a characteristic of ortho-oxy derivatives of benzene.
-It dissolves in sulphuric acid to a red liquid, which slowly changes to purple-violet.
+It dissolves in sulfuric acid to a red liquid, which slowly changes to purple-violet.
 Shaken with hydrochloric acid in the absence of air, it becomes red, the color changing in the presence of air to dark brown or black.

 In preparation of food by smoking, guaiacol contributes mainly to the smoky taste, while the dimethyl ether of pyrogallol, syringol, is the main chemical responsible for the smoky aroma.

 Historical uses

 Industrial

 Soon after it was discovered and recognized as the principle of meat smoking, wood-tar creosote became used as a replacement for the process.
 Several methods were used to apply the creosote.
-One was to dip the meat in pyroligneous acid or a water of diluted creosote, as Reichenbach did, or brush it over with them, and within one hour the meat would have the same quality of that of traditionally smoked preparations.
+One was to dip the meat in pyroligneous acid or a water of diluted creosote, as Reichenbach did, or brush it over with them, and within one hour the meat would have the same quality as that of traditionally smoked preparations.
 Sometimes the creosote was diluted in vinegar rather than water, as vinegar was also used as a preservative.
 Another was to place the meat in a closed box, and place with it a few drops of creosote in a small bottle.
 Because of the volatility of the creosote, the atmosphere was filled with a vapour containing it, and it would cover the flesh.

 The application of wood tar to seagoing vessels was practiced through the 18th century and early 19th century, before the creosote was isolated as a compound.
 Wood-tar creosote was found not to be as effective in wood treatments, because it was harder to infuse the creosote into the wood cells, but still experiments were done, including by many governments, because it proved to be less expensive on the market.